Multidimensional Stability of Waves Travelling Through Rectangular Lattices in Rational Directions: Main Results

 are all well-defined and $C^2$-smooth. } \item[(vi)]{ We have $\lambda_{0} = 0$, $\phi_0 = \phi$ and $\psi_0 = \psi$. } \end{itemize} \end{prop} \begin{proof} The key observation is that for sufficiently small $\eta > 0$, the operator $\mathcal{L}_0$ is also a Fredholm operator with index zero when viewed as a map from $BC^1_{- \eta}(\Real, \Complex^d)$ into $BC_{-\eta}(\Real, \Complex^d)$.
 This can be seen as in \cite[Lem.
 4.7]{HJHNLS} by observing that the operator

 is an operator of the form covered by the theory in \cite{MPA} that in addition is asymptotically hyperbolic.
-In particular, it is a Fredholm operator mapping $BC^1_0(\Real, \Complex^d)$ into $BC_0(\Real, \Complex^d)$ with a one-dimensional kernel spanned by the bounded function $\xi \mapsto \cosh(\eta \xi) \phi(\xi)$.
+In particular, it is a Fredholm operator mapping $BC^1_0(\Real, \Complex^d)$ into $BC_0(\Real, \Complex^d)$ with a one-dimensional kernel spanned by the function $\xi \mapsto \cosh(\eta \xi) \phi(\xi)$, which is bounded provided that $\eta > 0$ is chosen to be smaller than the exponential decay rates of $\phi$.
 In addition, the index of $\widetilde{\mathcal{L}}_0$ viewed as a map between these two spaces is zero, which can be concluded from the spectral flow formula in \cite[Thm.
 C]{MPA}.

 All the properties stated above now follow from regular perturbation.
 Indeed, the map $\omega \mapsto \mathcal{L}_\omega$ is analytic and the perturbation $\mathcal{L}_0 - \mathcal{L}_\omega$ is bounded.
 More explicitly, consider the range